-Mercifully, my other half does not get starstruck.
+Mercifully, my wife does not get starstruck.
 She had a short conversation with Mr Fry, and got him to autograph a postcard of one of the greatest photographs of Oscar Wilde (which we’d picked up from the National Portrait Gallery on the way to the Bloomsbury Theatre).

 Seeing this postcard prompted Mr Fry to tell us of one of his most prized possessions – a photographic portrait of Oscar Wilde, inscribed by Wilde himself.
 He recounted the inscription to us.

 That Stephen Fry would so generously share these words with us was one of the most prized moments of my life.
-But this moment too was lost to the vagaries of memory.
+But this moment was lost to the vagaries of memory.
 Somehow, neither of us can now remember the inscription.
 This in some ways makes the memory of that moment with Stephen Fry all the more special.
 The memory didn’t fully survive the moment.

-I was pondering that long-forgotten inscription this week, and trying to prise from my memory what it might have been.
+I have often pondered that long-forgotten inscription, trying to prise from my memory what it might have been.
 On the morning of Good Friday 2014, I got my chance to ask him about it.
-Fry was tweeting a delightful run of photographs of a deserted Bank Holiday Regent Street (zum Beispiel).
+Fry was tweeting a delightful run of photographs of a deserted Bank Holiday Regent Street (click here for an example).

 I thought I’d chance my arm and ask him what that inscription might have been.
 Amazingly, he replied.**** Here’s what he said: